Classification Schemes—and When to Use Them

 When you’re looking for tasks in your user research, keep an eye out for phrases like “I need to” or “I do”.
-Whatever follows is usually
+Whatever follows is usually a task.

-often sound like a good approach on the surface but are harder than they look.
+Audience schemes are very much like task-based schemes, in that they often sound like a good approach on the surface but are harder than they look.

 Audience schemes are suitable, and only work when: